An Overview of Bail, Bail Bonds, and Bondsmen

 In addition, the book includes helpful sections on how to post bonds and handle forfeitures.
 Also, it explains how the court system works, how to develop relationships with attorneys, and much more.
 It is still a good resource for understanding the overall process.

 Also, it includes a collection of resources such as websites and specific email addresses for people who can give you advice along the way.
-The book is available on Amazon for around $16.00.

 Questions and Comments